hexbus/TI99_64K_Cartridge_Board/README.md

 ![Picture](https://github.com/hexbus/TI99_64K_Cartridge_Board/blob/main/64k%20board.png)

 ## Background
 This is the original 64K EPROM Cartridge board for TI-99/4A from www.hexbus.com.
 I designed it around 2010.
+You may also see people refer to this as the "Guidry" board.
+Almost all TI cartridge boards that are ROM boards are derived from this in one way or another.

+* This 64K uses inverted 8K banks to bank switch with a 27512 (i.e. Bank 7,6,5,4,3,2,1,0 should be placed in that order on the EPROM).
+* To have a non-inverted image work with this board, invert the order of the 8K chunks (i.e. >0000->1FFF goes to >7000->7FFF on the EPROM.)
+There are [utilities](https://forums.atariage.com/topic/350614-rom-cartridge-with-multiple-banks/?do=findComment&comment=5271188) written to perform inversion, or you can do so manually by cutting and pasting in a hex editor.

 ## Original README
 This 64K .pcb file was made with ExpressPCB (www.expresspcb.com).